kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/topology-placement/_index.md

 ## How It Works

 1. **Topology Constraint Enforcement:**
-   When an LWS replica is created, the LWS controller configures node affinity/anti-affinity rules so that all pods belonging to a single replica (the leader and its workers) must be scheduled within the same topology domain instance (e.g., the same rack).
+   When an LWS replica is created, the LWS controller configures pod affinity/anti-affinity rules so that all pods belonging to a single replica (the leader and its workers) must be scheduled within the same topology domain instance (e.g., the same rack).

 2. **Mutual Exclusivity:**
    Pods from different replicas will not share the same topology domain instance if exclusive placement is requested, preventing noisy-neighbor interference and optimizing cross-node bandwidth.